-There has been almost no published criticism or reviews of my work.
+Published reviews of my work are very rare.
 I include a brief bibliography at the bottom of the page.
 Instead I want to mainly link to my own critical writing.

 I began writing art criticism for the web in 2006 following my doctoral studies in art history and to some extent as compensation for not having a studio and being able to engage fully with my own art.
 I have two sites for criticism that concentrate on overseas art, usually U.S. European and British centres (to avoid too much of a conflict of interest).
 I use the tag CAP (an acronym for CurrentArtPics) for most overseas publications.
 This is something that was urged upon me when I began blogging in 2006, and has just hung around to become a sort of brand.
 But I’m happy to acknowledge that CAP is Gerry Bell.

 Current Art Pics – (2006-8) 100 brief profiles (800w average) of individual artist’s styles, with links to illustrations.
-Much of the content is now obsolete but of some interest as a time capsule for the period.
+Much of the content is now obsolete – as are the links – but of some interest as a time capsule for the period.

 CAP’S CRITS – (2008-) 40 longer pieces on artists and critical issues.

 I have written criticism of Australian art for www.artshub.com.au (2007-8) but since this was soon only available behind a pay wall, I stopped.
 I thought it would be available to all readers.
 Between 2011 and 2016 I contributed reviews on a range of topics or forums – art, movies, books, life etc to worldwidereview.com.
 Sadly the site did not attract many contributors or replies.
 I have also published short articles in London art magazine Garageland (Nos 12 & 13) and on Abstract Critical.com, a British site dedicated to criticism of abstraction as well as Hit & Miss, an e-zine on New Art Criticism.co.uk (now defunct).